HasteGaming/classic/docs/charter.md

 - Officer
   - Event scheduling
   - Ensure guild and individuals are staying true to our Haste Charter
+    - Ensure guild and individuals are being held accountable, either themselves or through Class Champions.
 - Class Champion
   - An individual nominated to the role by his peers in class
   - The guild's multi directional conduit into raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.